Last Updated on February 23, 2023

 James Duke points out that the concentration of active compounds that can be derived from the ginkgo biloba leaves in ginkgo tea is too low to be therapeutically useful.
 The studies above use standardized extracts, but also warns that large amounts can cause unpleasant side effects.
 See cautions below.

 You might enjoy ginkgo tea as a fun foraged addition to your herbal tea rotation rather than expecting significant health effects from your foraged ginkgo biloba tea.
+There are loads more wild herbs you can forage if you want to expand your options further.

 CAUTIONS WITH GINKGO BILOBA TEA